 - Monitor your feedback loops so that people who complain can immediately be removed.

 Before your purge your lists you may want to try re-engaging your inactive subscribers by using strategy to entice them back into the fold.
 Some re-engagement messages alert the subscriber that their subscription is expiring while others use offers and deals to entice them to re-engage.
 This will ensure that you don’t remove anyone who isn’t ready to leave your mailing list.
 It also helps you to easily identify spam addresses and abandoned addresses.

 Here are some Do’s and Don’ts to consider when building and maintaining your email list:

-- Do have a double opt-in process for onboarding new contacts
+- Have a double opt-in process for onboarding new contacts

-- Do encourage your contacts to add you to their address book
+- Encourage your contacts to add you to their address book

-- Do create sign-up forms that allow subscribers to indicate their interests
+- Create sign-up forms that allow subscribers to indicate their interests

-- Don’t send too more emails than your subscribers can handle.
+- Send too many emails than your subscribers can handle.